A connected community without language barriers

 Internet connection:

-• At least 10mbps download speed, 1.5mbps upload speed, and internet speed (ping) of 25 milliseconds or less
+• At least 10mbps download speed, 1.5mbps upload speed, latency (ping) of 25 milliseconds or less, and retransmission as low as possible.

 • Note: using a public WiFi network or computer with firewalls (such as a computer issued by your workplace) that block access to the test platform may result in access to the test being restricted.